10 Reasons to Attend Critical Thinking Workshops

 - Critical Thinking is a Life Skill

-Kepner and Fourie critical thinking approaches is a particular way of thinking.
+Kepner and Fourie’s critical thinking approach is a particular way of thinking.
 It helps you to gain new insights and perspectives on complex issues, non-routine problem situations, and routine day-to-day issues.
 This is a life skill and helps you to set for the rest of your problem-solving life.

 - Problem-solving for the 21st century